dogweather/forkful/content/en/elm/strings/finding-the-length-of-a-string.md

   do it to validate inputs, manipulate text, or simply to size up data.
 lastmod: '2024-03-13T22:45:00.001268-06:00'
 model: gpt-4-1106-preview
 summary: Finding the length of a string means counting its characters.
-Programmers do it to validate inputs, manipulate text, or simply to size up data.
 title: Finding the length of a string
 weight: 7
 ---